DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 ### Customize Compiler Options

-TestCafe users can modify the settings of the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to enable features such as JSX compilation, and support for React type aliases.

-Use one of the following three ways to modify the compiler settings:
+TestCafe users can modify [the settings](https://www.typescriptlang.org/docs/handbook/compiler-options.html) of the TypeScript compiler in one of the following three ways:

 * the [--compiler-options](../../reference/command-line-interface.md#--compiler-options) command line parameter,